Last updated: January 13, 2025

 In an event sponsorship prospectus, audience demographics might be the most important information when it comes to finding the right sponsors for your event.
 Sponsors want to know exactly who they will be marketing to and how many people they can reach.

 Equally important, a post-event survey from the previous year’s event can help convince prospective sponsors to secure their spot.
 These results can include how many attendees interacted with sponsors, how many found a new product at the event, and whatever else you think would be beneficial to show potential sponsors.
-Check out the Boost Conference prospectus for an example.

 Note: if you have multiple events, points 2 and 3 may have to be combined into one page or an overall description of all events.